 Let’s be honest.
 It’s not easy to pass.
+Look across your circle of friends and classmates.
+How did they all go?
 The statistics don’t lie.

-IF YOU’RE SERIOUS ABOUT PASSING – PLEASE READ ON.
+BUT – IF YOU ARE SERIOUS ABOUT PASSING – PLEASE READ ON.

 Your chances of passing can depend on a number of factors.
 How many hours of practice you’ve done, the quality of that practice, whether you’ve been taught correctly, how much driving experience you’ve had in the Joondalup test area, knowledge of speed limits (and sticking to them), awareness of the location of stop signs/lines, your attitude, your aptitude, whether you’ve studied the road rules properly, your nerves on test day, your ability to concentrate for the full duration of the test, the behaviour of other drivers and pedestrians you encounter during your test, competence in all potential parking manoeuvres – the list goes on and on!!

-In order to pass the test, you first need to start the test!
+But in order to PASS the test, you first need to START the test!
 A few of reasons why the test might not go ahead:

 - Incorrect, unsigned or incomplete log book.
 This occurs all the time so you need to pay attention to detail!